index-eab/artist-basis/README.md

 * Flash thumbnails are now shown properly
 </details>

-Third release as [b]Artist Basis[/b] - the first real release of the tool as I originally envisioned it.
+Third release as **Artist Basis** - the first real release of the tool as I originally envisioned it.
 Much of the script was rewritten.

 <details><summary>Version 2.0 (2019-08-12)</summary>
 * Re-introduced artist galleries, drastically improved from the initial release.